giuliodondi/kOS-Shuttle-OPS3/README.md

 The central plot is a little involved:
 - Velocity is on the vertical, decreasing going down the plot
 - Drag is not on the horizontal, instead the dashed lines act as markers of the drag values.
 The corresponding drag value is written at the top (in ft/s^2)
-- The bundle of straight lines dislays the reentry corridor:
+- The bundle of straight lines displays the reentry corridor:
   - The lines are approximately the same velocity-drag lines as the plot above
   - The top-left line is always the high-drag line, the bottom-right is the low-energy line
   - The reference profile is the centre-most line, TRAJ 1 and 2 have multiple reference curves to mark typical situations